PepScribe

 What is MOTS-C and where does it come from?

 MOTS-C stands for Mitochondrial Open Reading Frame of the 12S rRNA-c.
-It is a 16-amino-acidpeptide encoded within the mitochondrial 12S rRNA gene — a location that makes it unusual among peptides studied for wellness applications.
+It is a 16-amino-acid peptide encoded within the mitochondrial 12S rRNA gene — a location that makes it unusual among peptides studied for wellness applications.
 Most peptides of research interest are encoded in nuclear DNA; MOTS-C originates from the mitochondrial genome, which has its own separate genetic code.

 The peptide was first characterized in a landmark 2015 paper in Cell Metabolism by Changhan David Lee and colleagues.
 The research team identified MOTS-C as a peptide that circulates in the bloodstream and appears to influence metabolic regulation in peripheral tissues, particularly muscle and liver.
 That discovery reframed mitochondria as active signaling organs rather than passive energy factories — a conceptual shift with broad implications for metabolic science.